A version of this article was first published here in March 2022

 What is email marketing?

 Email marketing involves communicating with your customers through email to generate more sales for your business.
-This includes targeted email campaigns that build on customer experience with your company.
+This includes ecommerce email marketing campaigns that deliver targeted messages to foster customer relationships and enhance revenue growth.
 These emails can be customised to reflect purchasing habits or strengthen existing relationships.

 Email marketing provides a personal touch

 For small businesses, email marketing has the potential to be even more powerful thanks to personalisation.
+Email marketing automation can enhance personalisation and customer engagement through timely and relevant communications.
 People like to shop at small businesses as they feel valued and get better customer service – email marketing can achieve that same feeling.

 It’s a unique strategy because it gives you a direct line to your customers.
 Being able to reach out to your base, through promotions, business updates or order information means you can nurture the relationship you have with your customers – and retain them too.